33.1 Out Caught

 220.127.116.11 the ball is caught off an obstruction within the boundary that is not designated a boundary by the umpires.

 The act of making a catch shall start from the time when the ball first comes into contact with a fielder’s person and shall end when a fielder obtains complete control over both the ball and his/her own movement.

 33.4 No runs to be scored

 If the striker is dismissed Caught, runs from that delivery completed by the batsmen before the completion of the catch shall not be scored but any runs for penalties awarded to either side shall stand.
-Law 18.11.1 (Batsman returning to original end) shall apply from the instant of the completion of the catch.
+Law 18.12 (Batsman returning to wicket he/she has left) shall apply from the instant of the completion of the catch.